vlang/v/vlib/x/vweb/assets/README.md

 ### Minify and Combine assets

-If you want to minify each asset you must set the `minify` field and specify the cache directory.
+If you want to minify each asset you must set the `minify` field and specify the cache folder.
 Each assest you add is minifed and outputted in `cache_dir`.

 **Example:**
 ```v ignore